JosefNemec/PlayniteDocs/docs/manual/features/filtersAndFiltersPresets.md

 1. Filters Panel

-2. Explorer Panel

-3. Filter Presets button in Top Panel
+2. Filter Presets button in Top Panel

    ![FilterPresetsActivate](images/filtersAndFiltersPresets_FilterPresetsActivate.jpg)

+3. Explorer Panel

 **On Fullscreen Mode:**

-Affter creating the filters you want as explained in the previous section, you can click the 💾 button on the **Filter Panel**.
+Affter creating the filters you want as explained in the previous section, you can use the 💾 button on the **Filter Panel**.

 ![FilterPresets](images/filtersAndFiltersPresets_FilterPresetsFs.jpg)